We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Cord Pendant Lights

 Cord pendant lights are simply light bulbs hanging down, providing light.
-They can also be used as cluster pendants if one desires, that could provide brilliant light for any type of bathroom—large, small, or half bath.
+They can also be used as cluster pendants if one desires, which could provide brilliant light for any type of bathroom—large, small, or half bath.
 Edison bulbs or other designer bulbs work well for exposed pendant lights.
 Cord pendant lights can be used to create a minimalist or industrial look.

 Down Light Pendant Lights